CasualYT31/WebWars/README.md

 The game's core codebase (`/src`, `/shared`, `/public`) is pretty bare.
 It is supposed to act as a framework with which you can create Advance Wars-like games.
 The `default-map-pack` will contain the code and assets that let you play any of the original four games on the GBA and the DS (primarily focusing on Dual Strike for now), but using the framework, you can develop any 2D turn-based strategy game that's played on a tiled map.

 Map packs are made up of the following folders and files.
-Technically only the root-level `exports.mjs` script is mandatory, but on its own the exports script is not very useful.
+Technically only the root-level `exports.mjs` script and the public-level `main.mjs` script are mandatory.

 ```
 map-pack